-- Adjustment ranges are approximate; actual ranges may be greater. - Turn clockwise to increase voltage, counter-clockwise to decrease voltage.
+Adjustment ranges are approximate; actual ranges may be greater.

-CAUTION: Increasing the voltage regulation set point above the initial factory setting will NOT increase the power output of AIR wind turbine.
+CAUTION: Increasing the voltage regulation set point above the initial factory setting will NOT increase the power output of the AIR wind turbine.
 This adjustment changes the point at which the turbine stops charging the batteries.
 By setting the voltage too high you may increase the probability of overcharging and damaging the batteries.